mohreae/gratuityuae/docs/source/index.rst

 5. Conclusion
 -------------

-Integrating Orfeo ToolBox into the 1Map platform has the potential to significantly enhance its capabilities for geospatial data analysis and visualization.
-By leveraging OTB's advanced algorithms and tools, 1Map can deliver more accurate, timely, and insightful information, supporting decision-making across various sectors in the UAE.
+The integration to 1Map platform of Orfeo ToolBox could be used to significantly enhance its geospatial data analysis and visualization capabilities.
+Through our partnership with OTB, 1Map can enable more timely, accurate and insightful information and support decision making by various sectors in the UAE.

 **Note**: This document provides a high-level overview.
 A detailed implementation plan requires a thorough assessment of 1Map's specific needs and technical requirements.